Skinz3/League-of-Legends-Bot/Readme.md

 # Welcome to LeagueBot.

+<h1>This project is deprecated.
+For more information on an updated version by the original author : </h1>

   * League of legends bot is a pixel bot for League Of Legends 10.19, written in C# .NET using image processing (image & text recognition), Interop and scriptting engine.
   * This software is opensource and free feel free to create a pull request!